rishikksh20/MiniMax-TTS-pytorch/README.md

-# MinMax-TTS-pytorch
+# MiniMax-TTS
-Try to replicate the architecture of MinMaxTTS mentioned in it's technical report
+Try to replicate the architecture of MinMaxTTS mentioned in this paper [https://arxiv.org/pdf/2505.07916].